Pazopanib (By mouth)

 Warnings While Using This Medicine

-- Tell your doctor if you are breastfeeding, or if you have kidney disease, liver disease (including Gilbert syndrome), heart disease, high blood pressure, heart rhythm problems (such as QT prolongation), lung disease, stomach or bowel problems, an underactive thyroid, or a history of heart attack or stroke.
+- Tell your doctor if you have kidney disease, liver disease (including Gilbert syndrome), heart disease, high blood pressure, lung disease, stomach or bowel problems, thyroid problems, or a history of heart rhythm problems (including QT prolongation), heart attack, or stroke.
 Tell your doctor if you had any bleeding problems in the last 6 months, including stomach or bowel bleeding.